Strategic Network Abandonment: Results

 We now turn to the analytical characterization of the iterative decay process described above.
 Our goal is to understand under what conditions a small initial set of departures remains localized or, alternatively, triggers a global cascade that ultimately results in the full abandonment of the network.

-\subsection{General Problem Formulation}
+\subsubsection{General Problem Formulation}

 Recall that equilibrium activities are given by Eq. \eqref{eq:equilibrium_action} so each agent's utility is influenced not only by its direct neighbors but also by all indirect connections, weighted by powers of $\beta$.
 When some agents are removed, the entire inverse matrix $(I - \beta A)^{-1}$ changes, implying that every agent's utility may shift, even if it is far from the initially removed agent.
 This makes the decay process non-local.

-Suppose that a set of agents $S$ leaves the network, leaving the remaining active agents $R$.
-We can then decompose the adjacency matrix into four blocks---$A_{RR}, A_{RS}, A_{SR}, A_{SS}$---where $A_{SR}$ captures cross-connections between two groups $S, R \subseteq \{1, 2, \dots, N\}$, and similar for the other matrix blocks.
-The change in the equilibrium activity levels of the surviving agents due to the departure of $S$ then becomes

-where $\mathbf{1}_S$ is a vector of ones over the departing agents.
-This expression shows that the impact of a departure propagates along paths of all lengths through the surviving network, with longer paths discounted by higher powers of $\beta$.
-This becomes explicit when we expand the inverse via the Neumann series
+This can be seen by expanding the inverse

 which reveals that each term $A^k$ counts all walks of length $k$ among the surviving agents, weighted by the factor $\beta^k$ that down-weights longer paths.